Key takeaways

 - Docker-like CLI for running containers in VMs — pull, run, exec, logs with multi-hypervisor support (Cloud Hypervisor, Firecracker, QEMU, Apple Virtualization.framework)

-- Built by Kernel, a YC-backed company ($22M raised) focused on browser infrastructure for AI agents — Hypeman powers their browser isolation layer
+- Built by Kernel, which raised $22M in Seed + Series A led by Accel (with YC, Vercel Ventures, SV Angel) for browser infrastructure for AI agents — Hypeman powers their browser isolation layer

-- Early but actively developed (Go, MIT license) — from the same team behind kernel-images (722 stars, browsers-as-a-service)
+- Still early but accelerating (Go, MIT license) — 164 GitHub stars as of June 2026, daily commits, from the same team behind kernel-images (931 stars, browsers-as-a-service)

 FAQ